vkmahalakshmi03/enterprise-network-security-architecture/README.md

 Missing `ip helper-address` on the VLAN 20 SVI meant Finance devices silently fell back to APIPA (169.254.x.x).
 No error message, no alert — devices just didn't get addresses.
 Caught only during DHCP test cases, not during initial build.

 **Trunk pruning is an actual control, not just cleanup.**
 Building B distribution switch not carrying VLAN 30 means a device on Building B floors has no path to reach a VLAN 30 segment in Building C — that VLAN simply doesn't exist on the trunk between them.
-Worth verifying explicitly rather than assuming pruning config is correct.
+Worth verifying explicitly rather than assuming the pruning config is correct.

 ---

 ## Results

 | Test | Result | Notes |